TRAP/NEUTER/RETURN

 - Kittens must be 8 weeks old and weigh at least 2 pounds.

 - All trapped cats will be ear-tipped - no exceptions.
+If you do not want an ear-tip, make an appointment for the cat at ucancincinnati.org.

 - At no additional charge, trapped cats may be given antibiotics, subcutaneous fluids, tapeworm treatment, or other care recommended by our veterinarian at the time of surgery to help in their recovery and keep them healthy.